Best Kids Desks of 2021

 The larger desks are the easiest to use.
 Even younger kids need the space for homeschooling as they all use computers or tablets, and those take up space.
 Some schools offer laptops to students, which take up more surface area than a monitor, and once you add an open book and a piece of paper to write on, there isn't much room for anything else.
-For younger children, this may be less of an issue as our younger testers fidgeted a lot, and they moved from the chair to the floor frequently enough that work seemed to get done no matter how much space there was.
+This may be less of an issue for younger children as our younger testers fidgeted a lot, and they moved from the chair to the floor frequently enough that work seemed to get done no matter how much space there was.

-Some of the desks in this review are basic and have almost no features, while others are full of little additions that make school at home easier to manage.
-While little ones in pre-school or elementary school may not need many features to succeed, older kids will need more space and benefit from the additional features found on some desks.
+Some desks in this lineup are fairly basic and have few if any features, while other options are full of features that make remote school easier to manage.
+While younger kids attending pre-school or elementary school may not need many features for success, older kids might need more flat space and benefit from the additional features found on some desks.

-The TOUNTLETS Teen Computer Desk is the most basic desk in the group with almost no features outside of a narrow, hard to access shelf under the top and at the back of the desk.
-The Amazon Basics Classic Computer Desk is also fairly basic, but it does have two side shelves you can assemble on the right or left depending on your needs.
+The TOUNTLETS Teen Computer Desk is the most basic in the group, with almost no features outside of a narrow, hard-to-access shelf under the top and at the back of the desk.
+The Amazon Basics Classic Computer Desk is also fairly basic, but it does have two side shelves you can assemble on the right or left, depending on your needs.

-More kids are taking part in schooling from home than ever before.
-This new world order means finding a great desk for homeschooling could be a necessity for many families.
-With this in mind, we've purchased and used the top 7 desks on the market with real kids working from home in virtual classrooms.
-We hope our details and information can help you find the best desk for your kids and situation, even if it isn't one of our award winners.
+More children than ever are taking part in homeschooling or remote school than ever before.
+This relatively new schooling method means finding a great desk for at-home school could be a critical necessity for many children.
+Given this, we purchased and used the top 7 desks on the market with real kids working from home in virtual classrooms for a portion of the year.
+We hope our testing details and information can help you find the best desk for your kids and situation, even if it isn't one of our award winners.

 — Wendy Schmitz